The Eveleigh LINK Academy Trust

 In its short existence the trust has already supported Meadgate Primary School to be removed from special measures as a 'Good' school in February 2014 and now as a 'Good' school once again in February 2017, but with 'Outstanding judgements for EYFS and personal development, behaviour and welfare'.
 Larkrise Primary School has near doubled its combined reading, writing and mathematics scores since joining the trust and other schools have also increased their outcomes for children.
 Maltese Road Primary School has been graded as 'Good' with Outstanding EYFS and Personal development and welfare and Maylandsea Primary School is also a 'Good' school again.

 In May 2019 Larkrise Primary was graded as 'Good' by Ofsted and in November 2019 Tiptree Heath Primary School joined the trust.
+In September 2022 the trust will be opening the new primary school that will be situated on the St Luke's Park Development in Runwell.

 The trust's aim is to have a group of schools working collaboratively to ensure children achieve their potential through effective school-to-school support and teachers-teaching-teachers.